gdhorne/alc-in-a-box/README.md

 To build the standalone or non-standalone version see the relevant instructions in the **Pre-built Container** or  **Build Container from Scratch** sections.

+Obtain a copy of the data subdirectory from this [repository](https://gitlab.com/gregorydhorne/alc).
+Put it in a directory, which will be the current working directory, on the host computer system.
+The winning lottery numbers file, *./data/alc-winning-numbers.csv*:
+- will be copied into the container instance and the updated file copied back to the host computer system as soon as the script *alc.sh* is invoked (standalone mode), or
+- will be read and updated on the host computer system when the user either passes the script, *start.sh*, as an argument to *alc.sh* or types the command inside in the container instance (non-standalone mode).

 #### Prerequisites

 [Docker](https://docker.com) and [Git](https://git-scm.com) must be installed on the computer.
 Instructions specific to the operating system of the computer are available at the respective websites.
 A compatible X11 Windows system or equivalent must be installed on the host computer system capable of running an instantiated instance of this container.